Scaling Search Relevance: Augmenting App Store Ranking with LLM-Generated Judgments: Offline Experimental Evaluation

 \subsection{Dataset}

-Our evaluation utilizes two primary data sources: \begin{enumerate} \item {a large-scale dataset of millions of query-app pairs from historical App Store session logs aggregated across queries over a large time window, and} \item{ a much smaller dataset of historical textual relevance judgments on query-app pairs from our human judges. } \end{enumerate} This dataset of human judgments is split into training and validation sets, used to fine-tune and evaluate the LLM judge.
-We then use the LLM judge to perform inference on the large-scale aggregated query-app log data to generate new textual relevance labels.
+Our evaluation utilizes two primary data sources: \begin{enumerate} \item {a large-scale dataset of millions of query-app pairs from historical App Store session logs aggregated across queries over a large time window, and} \item{ a much smaller dataset of historical textual relevance judgments on query-app pairs from our human judges. } \end{enumerate} The second, smaller dataset of human judgments is split into training and validation sets, used to fine-tune and evaluate the LLM judge respectively.
+We then use the LLM judge to perform inference on the first, large-scale aggregated query-app log data to generate new textual relevance labels.

-Then, we construct the data for the ranker by combining the two primary data sources: historical aggregated logs (for behavioral relevance) and labels from human judges (for textual relevance), but also the new LLM-generated labels (for improved textual relevance).
-We also split this dataset into training and validation of the ranker.
+Then, we construct the data for training the ranker by combining the two primary data sources: historical aggregated logs (for behavioral relevance) and labels from human judges (for textual relevance), but also the new LLM-generated labels (for improved textual relevance).
+We also split this dataset into training and validation for the ranker.